ELBETTALO/prwebreact/README.md

 # prwebreact
 ## Description
 This is a project that I built using React and Node.js for a library website in my Prweb course at Centrale Nantes.
-The project allows users to browse, search, and borrow books from a library database.
+The project is a basic website that allows users to borrow books from a library database.

 # Getting Started with Create React App